jlquinn/xbows-driver/doc/spec.md

 program by sending a keymap, followed by 0x0c, followed by an updated light program.

+With experimentation, we need to send the 0b05 and 0109 commands to get the keyboard's attention.
+But we don't have to send a keymap, just a light frame.

+Once we have the attention of the keyboard, we can just keep sending packets periodically.

 ## Modifying Key Mappings in Driver Mode